thomasmacpherson/piface/README.md

 ### Python
-To install the piface python package you must first download the source, move into the piface directory and then run the setup script as root:
+To install the piface python package you must first download the source, move into the piface directory and then run the setup script as root (ignore the compiler warnings about data types not matching up, it's just being picky!):

     $ cd piface/python/
     $ sudo python setup.py install